 - Fresh herbs, for garnish

-- Place the butter and herbs and seasonings into a mixing bowl and mix to combine.
+- Add the butter, herbs and spices to a mixing bowl and mix until all ingredients are well combined.
 Set 1/3 of the mixture aside.
 This will be for the top of the turkey.

 - Using your fingers, scoop out the butter and pack it under the skin, pushing it as far back as you can, and covering the entire top of the turkey, beneath the skin.

-- Once you have packed 2/3 of the butter under the skin, massage the turkey, on top of the skin, to evenly distribute the butter.
+- Once you have packed 2/3 of the butter under the skin, massage the turkey, on top of the skin, to evenly distribute the butter under the skin.

 - Rub the remaining herbed butter all over the top of the turkey.